adriandarian/spectra/website/guide/getting-started.md

 - ✅ Edited with your favorite editor
 - ✅ Generated with AI assistants

-md2jira bridges the gap between markdown-first documentation and Jira project management.
+spectra bridges the gap between markdown-first documentation and Jira project management.

 ## Key Features